-1.1 SUMMARY
+1.2 SUMMARY

 - .1 Provide a complete system of cable trays required to fully support all new cables and conduit throughout the facility.
 System shall provide separate trays or barriers for 600 VAC systems, 120 VAC systems, and 24 VDC systems.
-System shall be complete with all supports and hangers and seismic bracing necessary for the installation. - .2 Existing cable trays to be utilized where possible. - .3 Coordinate the location of the support channels so as not to interfere with other services or maintenance activities. - .4 Utilize common supports with process and mechanical piping where practical. - .5 Not all cable trays required are indicated on the Drawings.
-Provide additional trays as required to fully support all new cable and conduit throughout the facility.
+System shall be complete with all supports and hangers and seismic bracing necessary for the installation. - .2 Existing cable trays to be utilized where possible. - .3 Coordinate the location of the support channels so as not to interfere with other services or maintenance activities. - .4 Utilize common supports with process and mechanical piping where practical. - .5 Existing cable trays are not shown on the Drawings.
+Provide additional cable tray as required to extend existing cable trays to fully support all new cable and conduit throughout the facility.